Delve into The Globe’s rich and colourful past and find out why this historic inn was Robert Burns’ favourite howff.

 Experience the rare opportunity to visit the rooms where Robert Burns lived and loved and get an intimate glimpse into his life and legacy.

-Tours are available Tuesday to Saturday at 4pm (Pre-booking only).
+Tours are available at 4pm Wednesday to Saturday

 BURNS’ DINING ROOM